Delta-Studios/use-delta/README.md

 # Delta
-Delta is a programing language with an easy to learn and simple syntax.
+##What is Delta?
+Delta is a compiled programming language that offers a simple and easy to remember syntax.
+Included is a large library of useful functions.
+Delta tries to combine the different strengths of the major programming languages to form a useful and understandable tool for software development.

-# Setup
+## Setup
 Empty
 ```